rodrigort/Examples_TRAVEO_T2G/README.md

 1. Clone this repository
 2. Open the desired example folder in **Visual Studio Code**
 3. Launch the **Device Configurator** and generate code
-4. Compile and flash to the board using:
+4. Compile and flash to the board using ModusToolbox build tools

 For more details, see the individual example folders.